Skip to content

 The path to becoming a Michigan game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + college preferred), and a clean background for Michigan.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + college preferred, and a clean record are the entry bar in Michigan.

-- Complete education or qualifying experience — High school diploma + college preferred.
+2. Satisfy the education or experience requirement — High school diploma + college preferred.

-- Graduate from the academy — Complete the Michigan Commission on Law Enforcement Standards (MCOLES) Academy program.
+4. Earn your academy diploma — Finish the Michigan Commission on Law Enforcement Standards (MCOLES) Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.